 Perhaps the greatest of literature and art created on love are created on unrequited/forbidden love.
 There is an intoxicating quality about separation in unrequited love that is a comfortably recurring theme in literature because there’s so much to say yet so little that gets said.
-And there is beauty in this misery, humanity in pain...
+The possibilities for interpretative artwork is endless - especially in...
 Continue Reading →

-The Great Indian Kitchen – A perfect movie with an uncalled diversion
+The Great Indian Kitchen review – A perfect movie with an uncalled diversion

 Sometimes | Movie review | Prakash Rai | Priyadarshan

 In the quest of finding the extraordinary in the mundane, how mundane can you go?
-How far can you stretch your observation skill to grasp and depict the most intricate of human behavioural patterns?
+How far can you stretch your observation to grasp and depict the most intricate of patterns in human behaviour?
 How varied and indulging, after all, can realism be?
-‘Sometimes’ by Priyadarshan is perhaps as far as things go in terms...
+‘Sometimes’ by Priyadarshan is perhaps as far as things go in answer...
 Continue Reading →

 Charlie | A Malayalam movie not to miss